Our Passion for Nature Drives Our Purpose

 Meet Our Guides

-Our partner for community development is RADA, who supply local schools and soup kitchens with food donations.
-Together we also provide young girls with re-useable personal hygiene supplies.
+We partner with RADA to support local schools and soup kitchens with food donations, and to provide young girls with reusable personal hygiene supplies

-Kishindo in partnership with the Hantam Community Education Trust provides training for students in the hospitality industry.
+In partnership with the Hantam Community Education Trust, we provide training for students entering the hospitality industry.

 A Unique Vision, A Brighter Future

-Kishindo, nestled in the heart of South Africa’s Free State, offers a unique and diverse landscape unlike any other game reserve in the country.
-From vast grasslands and rocky outcrops to river systems, wetlands, and the mighty Orange River, our reserve provides a haven for wildlife and a captivating experience for visitors.
+Nestled in the heart of South Africa’s Free State, Kishindo offers a diverse and evolving landscape unlike any other game reserve in the country.
+From vast grasslands and rocky outcrops to river systems, wetlands, and the mighty Orange River, the reserve provides a haven for wildlife and a deeply immersive experience for visitors.

 Where Art Meets Conservation